jameskearney-Penn/Nets213FinalProject/README.md

 The goal of our project is to compile the most news worthy events for each month of 2020 using trending pages on Wikipedia.
 ## FilePaths
-/Deliverable1/flow diagram : outlines the major components/stages of our project, and how they depend on eachother
+/Deliverable1/flow diagram : outlines the major components/stages of our project, and how they depend on eachother /Deliverable1/MockUps : basic outline of how HIT will be presented to worker and how they input data
 ## Major Components of our Project

 ## Setting up our data ->